rescript-lang/vim-rescript/README.md

 - Building the current projec w/ build diagnostics in VIM quickfix
 - Autocompletion w/ Vim's omnicomplete

+**Monorepo support:**

+The vim-rescript plugin automatically updates its project environment on each file open separately.
+- Tested for yarn workspaces (see [./examples/monorepo-yarn-workspaces])

 See `:h rescript` for the detailed [helpfile](./doc/rescript.txt).

 ## Requirements